 From Fat Ass World

 - Just one month out from the Six Foot track race, this 36km run is a great excuse to get in some decent training, and a great way to see the route.
 It's an out and back route, so if you don't want to do all 36km just turn around when ready.
-This is an old Sydney Striders' favourite training run traditionally run in the lead up to the big race, on 13th March 2010 from the Megalong Cemetery (at the crossing with Megalong Rd) to the Pluviometer and back.
+This is an old Sydney Striders' favourite training run traditionally run in the lead up to the big race in March from the Megalong Cemetery (at the crossing with Megalong Rd) to the Pluviometer and back.
+These days it's a real gathering of the clans as Striders still run there, Blue Mountains runners, CoolRunners and the many other runners from Sydney area chose this day to do the run, all together.

 - This is no longer a Six Foot qualifier.
 However, it's a great opportunity to run the course and chat with some old hands about race day tactics.
 However, if you are not entering the race, you are most welcome anyway.